-Note that in a sense the adjustment term is similar to the "height vector" introduced in Vivaldi [5].
-However, there are several key differences.
-First of all, the computation of the local adjustment term is very simple, and does not depend on the adjustment term of other nodes.
-Hence it does not require any iterative process to stabilize the adjustment term.
-In contrast, in Vivaldi - partly due to its distributed nature a small change in the height vector of a node would affect the height vectors of the other nodes, and requires an iterative process to stabilize the height vectors of all nodes.
-Second, the local adjustment terms provably improve the performance of network distance embedding, as shown in the above theorem.
-Another good feature of the local adjustment term is that it can be used with any other schemes, not just the coordinate based schemes.
-As long as d{xy}^E is the estimated distance based on the original scheme, the adjustment term can be computed as described above.
+Vivaldi-partly due to its distributed nature-a small change in the height vector of a node would affect the height vectors of the other nodes and requires an iterative process to stabilize the height vectors of all nodes.
+Secondly, the local adjustment terms provably improve the performance of network distance embedding, as shown in the above theorem.
+Another good feature of the local adjustment term is that it can be used with any other schemes, not just the coordinate-based schemes.
+As long as $d{xy}^E$ is the estimated distance based on the original scheme, the adjustment term can be computed as described above.
 In this sense, LAT is an option that can be used in conjunction with other schemes rather than a totally new scheme.
 Note that LAT can be used even with Vivaldi.